akio-tanaka/lickey/doc/usage.md

 ## salt

 - both explicit and implicit salt are updated for each launching application
-- key to decrypt "data" section is generated with MD5 ("hadrware information" + explicit salt)
+- key to decrypt "data" section is generated with MD5 ("hardware information" + explicit salt)
 - iv to decrypt "data" section is generated with MD5 (key + "hardware information" + explicit salt)

 ## vendorName